Chris T-T: 2014–2017

 In September 2014, T-T joined Thee Concerned Citizens (Thee Cee Cees) as lead singer.
 In April 2015 Thee Cee Cees released their debut album Solution Songs on Blang!
 Records.

 In May 2015, T-T released a duo album of covers with folk singer Gill Sandell, Walk Away, Walk Away, on Rowan Tree Records.
 T-T and Sandell also performed the theme song for horror film The Outer Darkness, produced by BloodyCuts.

-In May 2016, T-T released his 10th solo album 9 Green Songs on Xtra Mile Recordings, a sequel to his 2005 album 9 Red Songs.
+In May 2016, T-T released his 10th and final solo album 9 Green Songs on Xtra Mile Recordings, a sequel to his 2005 album 9 Red Songs.
 Through summer 2016 T-T was the inaugural National Trust Creative Fellow at The Workhouse, Southwell, composing A Ballad For Southwell; a new set of ballads telling stories of workhouse life.

 In November 2016 Jim Bob released Jim Bob Sings Again, an album of piano and voice versions of songs from across his catalogue, featuring Chris T-T as piano accompanist.

 In March 2017, Xtra Mile Recordings announced Best Of Chris T-T; a double-album career retrospective marking his 20th anniversary, to be released on 19 May.

 Giving up music

 In April 2017, Chris T-T announced he was giving up his music career and that a farewell gig in London in autumn would be his final live concert.
 His final tour was the previously booked May 2017 solo tour promoting his Best Of double album.

 Chris T-T performed his final live concerts in London on 2 and 3 December 2017.

+In November 2025, Chris T-T performed a one-off London headline concert at the 100 Club, to promote vinyl reissues of earlier albums London Is Sinking and 9 Red Songs.